cheahengsoon/learn-azure/modules/module-4/README.md

     }
  ```

 2. Now that we have our required values for push notifications, let's add some code to handle them when they arrive.
 Add a new class to the `Helpers` directory named `PushService` that will register the device to receive push notifications, and handle incoming push notifications.
+The majority of this is boilerplate code that can be added every time and doesn't need to be rewritten.
+You can use `OnRegistered` to register the device for additional tags (for targeted push), and `OnMessage` to define what happens when you receive a push notification (such as deep link into a Xamarin.Forms page).

  ```csharp
  using System;